webmiddle/webmiddle/README.md

 - **Concurrency**, for executing multiple asynchronous services at the same time.
 - **HTTP** requests.
 - **PhantomJS** requests, for SPAs and pages using client-side generated content.
-- **Cookie JAR**, for sharing cookies among different services and webmiddle instances.
+- **Cookie JAR**, for sharing cookies among different services and webmiddle objects.
 - **Caching**, for resuming work in case of crash.
 - **Error handling**, via customizable retries and catch options.
 - **Data conversion** from/to multiple formats.